ILIAS-eLearning/ilias/docs/configuration/install.md

 Package names may vary depending on the Linux distribution.

-> Please note that other platforms and configurations should be possible, but it
+> Please note that other platforms and configurations may be possible, but it
-> might be harder to find someone who can help when things go south.
-You should not
+> might be difficult to find someone who can help in case of issues.
+We strongly recommend **not**
-> use a different configuration unless you are an experienced system administrator.
+> using a different configuration unless you are an experienced system administrator.

 <a name="installation-on-linux"></a>
 # Installation on Ubuntu 24.04

-Depending on your Linux Distribution you have several ways to install the required dependencies.
-We recommend to always use your distributions package manager to keep your packages up to date in an easy manner avoiding security issues.
+Depending on your Linux Distribution, you have several ways to install the required dependencies.
+We recommend to always use your distributions package manager to easily keep your packages up to date avoiding security issues.

-Here we choose Ubuntu 24.04 because it already meets the recommended PHP version 8.3.
+In this guide we choose Ubuntu 24.04 because it already meets the recommended PHP version 8.3.
-For other Ubuntu or Debian-based Linux systems, we recommend using [https://deb.sury.org/](https://deb.sury.org/) to install the correct
+For other Ubuntu or Debian-based Linux systems, we recommend using [DEB.SURY.ORG](https://deb.sury.org/) to install the correct
 PHP version later on.

 <a name="install-dependencies"></a>